Davwado/sphero-monash-student/labs/lab3/instructions.md

 ## What you need to do

-- **Implement a global waypoint planner** to escape a grid like mazeworld.
+- **Implement a global waypoint planner** to escape a grid-like mazeworld.
 - **Add a lower level controller** to move between these waypoints.
 - **Add replanning as required** to ensure the robot escapes a known maze.